AliParky/torrent/README.md

 2. Generates unique identifiers for torrents
 3. Contacts trackers to discover peers
 4. Establishes connections with other peers
-5. Downloads file pieces from multiple peers
+5. Downloads file pieces from first available peer